biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 ```

 For help, contact the branch maintainer Andrew Sczesnak (firstname dot
-lastname at med dot nyu dot edu) or the [BioPython
+lastname at med dot nyu dot edu) or the [Biopython
 Developers](mailto:biopython-dev@lists.open-bio.org).

 Reading in a MAF file
 ---------------------

-Parsing a MAF file is similar to any other alignment file in AlignIO.
+Parsing a MAF file is similar to any other alignment file in `AlignIO`.
-Additional data, however, is stored as a dict in the .annotations
+Additional data, however, is stored as a dict in the `.annotations`
-property of SeqRecords belonging to returned MultipleSeqAlignment
+property of `SeqRecord`s belonging to returned `MultipleSeqAlignment`
 objects.

 ### Annotations available in SeqRecords